Erik-EEI/otp-ticket-service/README.md

 ## API Reference

-Explore the API endpoints and functionalities provided by both modules.
+Explore and exercise the API endpoints and functionalities provided by both modules.

 [Read API Reference](docs/APIReference.md)